clementrozario/Expense-Tracker-Application/README.md

 - User authentication and authorization (sign up, log in)
 - Recording and categorization of expenses
 - Tracking expenses over time
-- Integration with payment gateways for premium features
+- Integration with payment gateways(Razor Pay) for premium features
-- Password reset functionality
+- Password reset functionality(Brevo)
-- Middleware for authentication and authorization
+- Middleware for authentication and authorization(JWT)

 ## Prerequisites